 When Are Scrap Prices Going Up?

-scrap prices going upLike many others in the scrap industry, you’re probably wondering, “When are scrap prices going up?”.
-If we knew the answer to that, we would have our own private island in the middle of the Caribbean.
-While that’s not the answer you were probably looking for we can tell you one thing, we know what we know TODAY.
-Below we have some things for you to keep in mind while watching the market for scrap prices.
+Like many others in the scrap industry, you’re probably wondering, “When are scrap prices going up?”.
+If we knew the answer, we would have a private island in the middle of the Caribbean.
+While that’s not the answer you were probably looking for, we can tell you one thing: we know what we know TODAY.
+Below are some things for you to remember while watching the market for scrap prices.

-The team at the iScrap App understands the frustration that comes along with waiting for scrap prices to climb if they have been down, but the best we can do is continue to provide you with the information we know.
-For example, we know that scrap metal recycling will always be around but we have to understand how the markets work to grasp the price fluctuations that occur.
+The team at the iScrap App understands the frustration that comes with waiting for scrap prices to climb if they have been down, but the best we can do is continue to provide you with the information we know.
+For example, we know that scrap metal recycling will always be around, but we have to understand how the markets work to grasp the price fluctuations that occur.

 SEE PRICES